Thandiwe Newton: 1991–1999: Early roles and breakthrough

 Newton made her film debut in the coming of age comedy-drama Flirting (1991), filmed in 1989 but shelved for two years.
+She was credited as "Thandie Newton", a screen name she would continue to use for the next 30 years.
+Ironically, the character she played in Flirting was named Thandiwe; writer-director John Duigan renamed the character to Thandiwe after casting Newton, as he felt her name was more authentic than the one he had originally thought up.

-She was credited as "Thandie Newton" and subsequently continued to use this name professionally.
-She then portrayed the slave "Yvette" in the Brad Pitt and Tom Cruise film Interview with the Vampire (1994).
+Her first American film was the 1994 Brad Pitt and Tom Cruise film Interview with the Vampire, in which she portrayed the slave Yvette.
 Newton appeared in the Merchant Ivory production of Jefferson in Paris as Sally Hemings.
-She then played Cookie in the 1996 movie Gridlock'd alongside Tupac Shakur and Tim Roth.
+She then played Cookie in the 1996 film Gridlock'd alongside Tupac Shakur and Tim Roth.
 Next, she played in Jonathan Demme's drama Beloved (1998), based on Toni Morrison's novel, in which she played the title character, the ghost of a young slave girl whose mother kills her to save her from slavery.
 The film also starred Oprah Winfrey and Danny Glover.
 Newton starred as Nyah Nordoff-Hall, again opposite Cruise, in Mission: Impossible 2.
 Her next role was in the low-budget film It Was an Accident, written by her husband, screenwriter Ol Parker.